cara-tm/pat_gotop/README.md

 This ensures you to use the default scrolling event in all modern browsers.

+Second, include this link into your templates:

+`<link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/cara-tm/pat_gotop@0.1.0/pat_gotop.min.css">`

-Second, here is the default style rules for the link to add into your CSS file:
+...Or, if you want to minize the number of requests, here is the default style rules for the link to add into your CSS file:

 ***